-Leasehold conveyancing is the legal process for buying a leasehold property.
+Leasehold conveyancing is the legal process for buying or selling a leasehold property.
 All homes are owned on either a freehold or leasehold basis.
 Freehold means you own the building and the land it stands on outright.
 Leasehold means you have a lease from the freeholder to use the home for a set number of years.
 Effectively what you are buying is the benefit of the lease contract rather than outright ownership of the property.
-Lease are long-term usually from 90 to 999 years.
+Leases are long-term usually from 90 to 999 years.

 What is leasehold conveyancing?

-If you are buying a leasehold property then your solicitor will need to look through the lease and its terms on top of all the normal legal work involved in buying a property.
+If you are buying a leasehold property then your conveyancing solicitor will need to look through the lease and its terms on top of all the normal legal work involved in buying a property.
 They will also have to deal with the landlord and/or management company as well as the vendor’s solicitor.
 This can make the process longer and more expensive.

 Not sure if your new home is leasehold?
 If it is a flat, it is highly likely that it is leasehold.
 It’s unusual for a house to be leasehold but some old terraced houses are leasehold as well as some new build houses.
 The estate agent’s marketing materials should confirm the ‘tenure’ of the property (that’s whether it is leasehold or freehold).
 Always make sure your solicitor or conveyancer confirms the position at an early stage.